3 Ways I’m Overcoming Body Image Issues

 I know I can’t flip the switch on years of unhealthy thinking.
 But I can start shifting my behavior and her perspective.
 I decided to start changing my behavior with three things to change both mine and my daughter’s perspective on healthy eating and body confidence.

-I Will Speak Differently
+I Will Speak Differently About Myself

 I will change my words.
 It’s only been within the past few months that I have really come to understand on a deeper level what this means.
 The way we speak to ourselves, including the ongoing inter chatter that seems to be constantly running, has a huge impact on how we behave.